 The drop-off line closes at 8:40 a.m.
 After that please park in a legal spot and walk your children in.

-Parents are always needed to help open doors on the drop-off lane.
+Parent volunteers are always welcome on the drop-off lane.
 We need your help!

 - Pre-K is dismissed at 3:05 p.m. through the Northampton Street entrance.